BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/E-Post/first steps/registration.md

 ### First steps

 ### Registration
-To fully use the APP, prior registration with Deutsche Post is required.
+To fully use the App, prior registration with Deutsche Post is required.
 The registration page can be found [here](https://shop.deutschepost.de/shop/registration/registrationCollectData.jsp) (only available in German) but also directly in the Connector 365 setup.

 {{< notice info "Note" >}}
  _We will be happy to assist you in registering with Deutsche Post.
 To do so, simply contact support@belware.de._